How our choice-based letting system works

 Some properties are advertised as being a 'sensitive let'.
 This means there are restrictions as to who can be shortlisted for these properties.

-Sensitive lets involve enhanced checks and references, to make sure that any successful bidder is suitable for that property or area.
-If you do not meet the sensitive let checks that are done you will not be shortlisted for that property.
+Sensitive lets involve enhanced checks and references from the police and/or other agencies, to make sure that any successful bidder is suitable for that property or area.
+If you do not meet the sensitive let checks that are done, you will not be shortlisted for that property.
 This should not prevent you bidding on other properties unless we inform you otherwise.